thegricean/esslli2016_corpuspragmatics/code_sheets/tgrep2.md

 Can you think of others?
 For example, do we expect the frequency of the verb to matter?
 Or its contextual predictability?

-*Additional information to extract for processing/crowd-sourcing/modeling:*
+#### Additional information to extract for processing/crowd-sourcing/modeling

 - complement (TGrep2)
 - the sentence (TGrep2)
 - speaker info (TDTlite)